takomo-io/takomo-docs/docs/command-line-usage/org-accounts-create.md

 ## IAM Permissions

-This command must be run using credentials pointing to the organization master account.
+This command must be run using credentials of the organization master account with the following permissions.

 ```yaml
 Statement: